 Both the Bellingham Farmers Market and the Bellingham Public Market have plenty of local foods and fares that would make for a unique souvenir.
 There are both metered and free parking areas at each market.

-If you’re enjoying this small town too much, consider staying a night or two in Bellingham.
+If you’re enjoying this small town too much, consider staying a night or two in a Bellingham cabin rental.

 Vancouver, BC